langflow-ai/langflow/docs/docs/Components/components-overview.md

 To add a component to a flow, drag it from the **Component** menu to the **Workspace**.

-Learn more about components and how they work below.
+Learn more about components and how they work on this page.

 ## Component menu